 3. Fruity Breath: Diabetic Ketoacidosis

 Fruits smell great, so why the concern?
 For a diabetic, this is a sign of diabetic ketoacidosis (DKA), a dangerous complication of diabetes.
-This is more common in people with type 1
+This is more common in people with type 1 diabetes than type 2.

 It starts when insulin is low.
 In turn, the body can’t use glucose as fuel, so it turns to fat.
 The process makes chemicals called ketones build up.
 High levels, unfortunately, are toxic.6